 - If the food scene is very important to you, visit Georgetown.
 However, when it comes to food, you are never wrong in Malaysia;

-- If you want to add other things (beach, nature walks, etc), and not only the town, then visit Georgetown.
+- If you want to add other things (beach, nature walks, etc.), and not only the town, visit Georgetown.

-If you end up choosing Penang, check what to do in Penang in 3 days.
+If you choose Penang, check what to do in Penang in 3 days.
 On the other hand, if you go to malacca, check the things to do in Malacca.

-We studied the spices route, Malacca’s history, its importance during the 15th and 16th century and how it helped to shape the world through trade and cultural exchange.
-We wanted to visit Malacca and see it with our own eyes and we weren’t disappointed.
-Although obviously much of it disappeared, we still “felt it”!
+We studied the spices route, Malacca’s history, its importance during the 15th and 16th centuries, and how it helped to shape the world through trade and cultural exchange.
+We wanted to visit Malacca and see it with our own eyes, and we weren’t disappointed.
+Although much of it disappeared, we still “felt it”!

 Pop quiz time

-What was the first thing the Portuguese did when first conquered the city of Malacca?
+What was the first thing the Portuguese did when they first conquered the city of Malacca?

 Great pictures to highlight your trip.
 Both sound very interesting with a lot of history.
 If I could, I would go to both.